 The University of Hawai‘i at Mānoa is one of the most ethnically diverse institutions of higher education in the nation and is one of only 13 institutions in the US to hold the distinction of being a land-, sea-, and space-grant research institution.

 JABSOM houses the largest biomedical research facility in Hawai‘i.
-It has the only clinical department at a U.S. medical school that is focused on health disparities of an indigenous population, the Native Hawaiians.
+It has the first clinical department at a U.S. medical school that is focused on health disparities of an indigenous population, the Native Hawaiians.